 Offbeat Bride in the Seattle Times #Offbeat in the news#newspaper#Offbeat Bride: the book#seattle#washington April 12 | Ariel Meadow Stallings offbeatariel Illustration by Jeff Paslay / The Seattle Times The Seattle Times ran a story about Offbeat Bride yesterday, featuring a quick interview with me and some great stories from local brides.
 I love that they featured Caleb & Sarah's Gasworks Park wedding, and Molly & Laurie's Yes We Can! wedding … of course a quick name-drop of Wedding!
 The Musical.
 And I know that Offbeat Megan, our resident Star Wars geek, had to be shitting her pants over the illustration that ran with the article.
 HA!
 Anyway, go read the article!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS What was the hardest thing about writing a book?
 NEXT Offbeat Bride in Lavender Magazine Toggle comments [ 3 ] Yay for OBB publicity!
 Hopefully some more people will see it and be inspired.
 Maybe not inspired to do things totally differently but at least to think about it so whatever they end up doing is right for them.
 Reply What a great article!
 Hopefully it'll draw more people to the Offbeat community and show them that they don't have to do XY&Z to get married and that they are free to let their personalities shine through in an honest way on their wedding day!
 Reply Yay!
 It was so fun answering her questions, regardless of how much of it she used.
 It really helped me reconfirm what I'm doing is right Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.